 Discos & Dragons: Friendship as Generosity

-Freaks and Geeks originally aired in 1999, I discovered it sometime between 2006-2008, and I just finished watching it last night.
+Freaks and Geeks originally aired in 1999, I discovered it between 2006-2008, and I just finished watching it last night.
 It’s a great show, chronicling the coming-of-age slog of Lindsay and Sam Weir through high school in the 80s, and I loved how it ended.

-Do yourself and go watch it on Netflix before it disappears on October 1st but also let me paint a picture for you.
+Do yourself a favour and go watch it on Netflix before it disappears on October 1st but also let me paint a picture for you.
 The main conflict in the show centres on straight-A student Lindsay’s teenage rebellion of befriending the ‘freaks’ and her brother Sam’s geeky struggles.
 The show bounces between being hilarious and touching and the finale in particular showed the kind of subtle heart that makes classics.

 Freaks and Geeks shows how simple acts of friendship can be incredibly generous, and this generosity of heart is what defines friendship.